web-native/docs/chtml/v060/specs/html-transport/README.md

 It is possible to configure additional *list-type* attributes.
 Simply [obtain HTML Transport's `ENV` object](#configuration) and add to the `ENV.params.listTypeAttributes` array.

-**Key-Value Attributes:** Where key-value attributes, like the `style` attribute, are predefined on an import element, they will be transfered to the imported component, with newer rules placed after the component's existing rules, if any.
-For the `style` attribute, CSS cascading will automatically take effect, where newer rules get to override existing rules.
+**Key-Value Attributes:** Where key-value attributes, like the `style` attribute, are predefined on an import element, they will be transfered to the imported component, with newer declarations placed after the component's existing declarations, if any.
+For the `style` attribute, CSS cascading automatically takes effect this way, where newer rules get to override existing rules.

 Below, we're importing a component to take on a blue color by overriding its default red color.